mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 > When a thousand-foot whale spouts, vast waves fly, ...

 ...
 So that is just like a thousand foot whale [spouting].
 Very vital.
 Very powerful.
 Very stable, unmovable.
 That is just like spring water coming up from the ground.
-So that is, here it says, the “thousand foot whale spouts.”
+That is, here it says, the “thousand foot whale spouts.”

 And finally “vast waves fly.”
 It's coming up.
 That means always he is moving, wherever he may go – small waves, big waves.
 And also he is really educating, teaching somebody, [...] giving something constantly.
 Small waves, big waves... sometimes very calm.
 But always he is giving.

 So when “a thousand foot whale spouts,” he educates the whole world.
 He educates, he gives something wonderful to human beings.
-So that is, here it says, “vast waves fly.”
+That is, here it says, “vast waves fly.”

 > At a single thunderclap, the pure wind gusts.